burtscher/Indigo2Suite/README.md

 This repo provides the codes, small inputs, and scripts to test the codes.
 The `run_codes.py` take the code directory, input directory, programming model (0 is C++ Threads, 1 is OpenMP, and 2 is CUDA) as inputs to run the codes through a set of inputs.
 You can also download larger inputs by the download script.

 Example command:
-* python run_codes.py codes/cuda/bfs-cuda/ small-inputs 2
+* python run_codes.py codes/cuda/bfs-cuda/ small-inputs/ 2